JohnWPark/Project_Memory/README.md

 4. As a creator, I should implement fun, colorful graphics on the cards so users will enjoy their experience more.

 5. As a creator, I should implement a simple and logical UI so that the user experiences zero confusion.

+// user stories look great.
+Role goal and reason are very clear.
+The last one is a little bit too general.
+What makes a UI simple and logical.
+Break what makes it simple into user stories.